-Leading Practice The volume of farm effluent storage m the Dairy Effluent Storage Calculator (I The design of the farm effluent storage Dairy Effluent Ponds An effluent Warrant of Fitness (WOF) is change to the infrastructure Evidence • Evidence provided that the effluent Design company is accredited.
-Effluent WOF or commissioning test DESC report Storage drop test report Evidence provided of checks and m
+The volume of farm effluent storage meets the 90th percentile volume as calculated by the Dairy Effluent Storage Calculator (DESC)

+The design of the farm effluent storage is consistent with IPENZ Practice Note 21: Farm Dairy Effluent Ponds

+An effluent Warrant of Fitness (WOF) is undertaken every 3-years or when there is a major change to the infrastructure

+- Evidence provided that the effluent designer is design certified and/or the Effluent Design company is accredited. - Effluent WOF or commissioning test report/re-test report. - · DESC report - Storage drop test report - Evidence provided of checks and maintenance
-Evidence provided of checks and maintenance